Home / Member Choruses

 The Summer Chorus:

 The Summer Chorus is a mixed chorus of adult men and women.
-2017 will be the seventh Season for this Chorus that provides an opportunity for singers that belong to any other choir taking a break for the summer and want to keep their voice in shape, or just looking for the camaraderie you get from being in chorus during the summer.
-Our Director for this Summer will be Terrie Ashbaugh (See Profile)
+2019 will be the ninth season for this Chorus that provides an opportunity for singers that belong to any other choir taking a break for the summer and want to keep their voice in shape, or just looking for the camaraderie you get from being in chorus during the summer.
+Our Director for this Summer will be Keith Avery.

 "The Summer Chorus is a great asset to the southern Arizona community, as most of our many choral groups do not rehearse or perform during the summer.
 Summer Chorus provides a place for community members to keep their voices active in the summer, as well as to meet people from other groups and form bonds and share resources.
 The concert music is usually not "too" demanding for those from other groups, but has "something for everyone" from Broadway to Classical.
 It is also nice to know that donations to the event go to support community services and outreach."
 Linda Kayden, Masterworks Chorale